Grants for Faculty and Students

 Dean's Fellowship Program for Teaching and Diversity

-The Dean’s Office and the Faculty Executive Committee’s (FEC) Subcommittee on Race, Culture, and Diversity are pleased to issue a call for proposals for:
+The Office of the Provost and Dean of the College and the Faculty Executive Committee's (FEC) Subcommittee on Race, Culture, and Diversity are pleased to issue a call for proposals for:

-- Release time from teaching 2 courses during one semester, and;
+- release time from teaching 2 courses during one semester;

 Faculty research awards must be undertaken in residence at TC.
 Therefore, advising of doctoral students and College and department committee work will be continued.
 Upon completion of the project, the recipient will be invited to share the results with the TC Community by delivering a lecture or sharing a published report.

-- Dean’s Fellowship Program for Teaching and Diversity for supporting a graduate student to work with a faculty member (or department) on teaching and diversity.
+- Dean's Fellowship Program for Teaching and Diversity supports a graduate student to work with a faculty member (or department) on teaching and diversity.
+The award provides:

-Please direct any questions about procedure to Assistant Dean Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture, and Diversity, Professors Amy Stuart Wells, Xiaodong Lin, and Megan Laverty.
+Please direct any questions about procedure to Associate Provost Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture and Diversity, Professors Regina Cortina, Amy S. Wells, and Ernest Morrell.

-All full-time faculty with professorial appointments are eligible, and pre-tenure faculty are especially encouraged to apply for these grants.
-Up to two grants will be awarded in late spring 2013, to be accepted for either Fall 2013 or Spring 2014.
+All full-'time faculty with professorial appointments are eligible, and pre-tenure faculty are especially encouraged to apply for these grants.
+Up to two grants will be awarded in late spring 2016, to be accepted for either Fall 2016 or Spring 2017.
 Please note that splitting the course release over two semesters is not permitted and the semester chosen may not come directly before or after a sabbatical leave.

 1. 5-page, single-spaced description of the Research Project that includes the following: